AP CSP: Questions About the Exam

 What are the topic videos and how should they be used?

 A series of 1 to 3 videos have been developed by expert AP CSP teachers for each of the course topics.
 Use these videos to preview a topic before it is taught or as homework to reinforce your lesson.
-These videos used as remediation once misunderstandings are identified based on the performance data from topic questions.
+These videos are used as remediation once misunderstandings are identified based on the performance data from topic questions.

 Read more